EternalllZM/rtd-codz/docs/source/rules.rst

 - **Do not post GIFs.**

 GIFs are extremely distracting and divert attention away from LFGs.
-The bot prevents you from posting these so do not do it in the first place.
+The bot prevents you from posting these, so do not do it in the first place.

 - **Read channel descriptions to better understand them.**